symblai/symbl-twilio-video-react/README.md

 This is a multi-party video-conferencing application that demonstrates the [Symbl's Real-Time APIs](https://symbl.ai/products/) adding intelligence to any type of conversation with no upfront efforts.

-There are different ways to connect with Symbl's Real-Time APIs and you are going to use the [Symbl Streaming APIs](https://docs.symbl.ai/docs/streamingapi/overview/introduction) over WebSocket for real-time capturing of the participant's audio for live **Closed Captioning** and **Real-Time Transcription**.
+There are different ways to connect with Symbl's Real-Time APIs and you are going to use the [Symbl Streaming APIs](https://docs.symbl.ai/docs/streamingapi/overview/introduction) over WebSocket for real-time capturing of the participants' audio for **Live Closed Captioning** and **Real-Time Transcription**.

 This application is based on the sample [Twilio's Video React app](https://github.com/twilio/twilio-video-app-react) and is built using the [Twilio's Programmable Video JS SDK](https://github.com/twilio/twilio-video.js).